jasmyn/sob/README.markdown

 ### The extra!

-9. Style however you need to fit in with your site. /css/sob.css comes pre-loaded with the hooks.
+1. Style however you need to fit in with your site. /css/sob.css comes pre-loaded with the hooks.

+2. *Secure /admin.* This part isn't really extra.

-10. Tinker, curse, repeat...
+3. Tinker, curse, repeat...